gvonsem/BiasTests/README.md

 - toysCLs: full CLs toys for limit calculation (using HybridNew)
 - toysSignificance: full CLs toys for significance calculation (using HybridNew) The mode determines the Combine command that will be run on the condor node.
 This `submit_parallel_HTcondor.sh` script creates jobs that will run (on condor) a script that is a modified version of the `Job_base.sh` template script.
+It will also create a modified version of the template condor job configuration script `submit_parallel.sub`.
+In `submit_parallel_HTcondor.sh`, don't forget to also choose the appropriate Condor queue (short or long jobs, to be decided based on trial and error).

 To know which signal strenghts are relevant to inject (e.g. 2 or 5 standard deviations), one can first determine the significances.
 Therefore one has to perform a first scan of the injected signal strength and calculated the corresponding significances.
 Modify `submit_parallel_HTcondor.sh` for the Significance mode and run:
 ```